KaranGujarati/Pandas-Challenge/AgeOfPy/README.md

   - Total Purchase Value

-Three observable trends based on the data for the Heros of Pymoli are as follows:
+Three observable trends based on the data for the AgeOfPy are as follows:
 1. GENDER
 •	There are 576 total players, of which, 81 are female, and 484 are male.
 11 have not disclosed their genders.
 The average purchase price is the highest in the undisclosed group, and the female group follows.
 However, the highest total purchase value is from the male group due to simply the size of the group.